BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

-# Electrical and electronic circuit optimization
+# Electrical and electronic circuit multiobjective optimization
 This project is dedicated to the optimization of (any) electrical and electronic circuits and components using evolutionary and heuristic algorithms incorporated with HSPICE.

 We provide Optimer which is a user graphical interface for circuit design and optimization.
 Optimer benefits from following features: